Skip to main content

 The composition of the OPTN Board and committees are governed by the OPTN Final Rule and the OPTN Bylaws.

 As a condition of service, Board members must sign an OPTN attestation document annually.
-All Board and committee volunteers must sign the OPTN conflicts of interest and confidentiality agreement annually.
+All Board and committee volunteers must sign the OPTN conflicts of interest and confidentiality agreement and the OPTN Code of Conduct annually.

 OPTN policy development committees develop and refine official OPTN policy.
 These committees are made up of transplant professionals, patient and donor affairs representatives, and members of the public.
 Each committee has a particular policy focus.
 Each committee considers policy proposals, sometimes collaborating with other committees, and offers comments reflecting the constituency or discipline they represent.